 Adding resources to an agenda enables guests to prepare for meetings by reviewing the documents you share and familiarizing themselves further for the meeting topics.

-In addition, attaching resources to a meeting enables the meeting facilitator and guests to quickly access related documents and files during the meeting directly from the Docket meeting, minimizing disruption to the discussion because everything is there that you need.
+In addition, attaching resources to a meeting enables the meeting facilitator and guests to quickly access related documents and files during the meeting directly from the Docket meeting, minimizing disruption to the discussion because everything is there where you need it.

 To add a resource to an agenda item, click the paper clip resource icon on the right-hand side of an agenda item.

-Add a file from your computer, Google Drive, or a Link to a website.
-See the article on Resources in Docket for more information.
+Add a file from your computer, Google Drive, or a link to a website.

 You can add as many resources as you like to an agenda item but keep in mind it should not be so much that it either prohibits someone from preparing for a meeting or impedes success during a meeting.